Connect Child Check-In system (Legacy)

 In ChurchSuite, head into the Children module's settings via the cogwheels icon in the top-right corner.
 Click into the Check-In Options tab and Edit the Session Defaults to select the corresponding Check-In Badge Size to match the default paper size selected in Step 2.
 Save changes before navigating away from the module settings.

 The Brother printer is now ready to be used with the Child Check-In system.
-See the related support article for further information on Child Check-In Operation.
-Continue reading this article

-Configuring the Check-In settings
+Configuring the Child Check-In settings

 On the Session Defaults pop-up, set the default settings to be suggested when a Connect user starts a new check-in session.
 The user can override these defaults when they start their session.
 The Check-In Badge Size must match the printing preference set for the printer, as explained in the previous sections for Mac and Windows.

 Continue through the settings.
-Next, click Edit to add an optional Welcome Message displayed on the Child Check-In home screen to greet parents/carers - this might, for example, include simple instructions for parents/carers/visitors.
+Next, click Edit to add an optional Welcome Message displayed on the Child Check-In home screen to greet parents/carers.
+This might, for example, include simple instructions for parents/carers/visitors.

 Choose the preferred child Search Fields.
-Parents/carers can search for a child by first name, last name, or the full or last 4 digits from a telephone or mobile/cell number, or by scanning the family's barcode.
+Parents/carers can search for a child by first name, last name, or the full or last four digits from a telephone or mobile/cell number or by scanning the family's barcode.
 For those running unstaffed Child Check-In kiosks, you may prefer to further safeguard children's identities by restricting the check-in search fields, perhaps disabling name searches.
 By disabling name search, parents/carers are prevented from random name searches like "John", which would otherwise display a list of all matching children with "John" in the child or linked parent/carer name field.
 However, for a staffed Child Check-In kiosk, or where large numbers of children are expected, having a broader range of search options will make it quicker and easier for leaders to locate and check in each child.
 Click Edit to make changes to search fields.

 Note about search field restrictions

-During an active Check-In session, leaders can use an Unlock search option (on the drop-down arrow button shown below) to search against all fields (name, phone and barcode), should a parent/carer not be able to locate their child using a more restricted search.
+During an active Check-In session, leaders can use an Unlock search option (on the drop-down arrow button shown below) to search against all fields (name, phone and barcode) should a parent/carer not be able to locate their child using a more restricted search.
 The Child Check-In system PIN will be required if one has been set.
 The search method will automatically lock down after performing an unlocked search.

 The Visitors Settings determine which fields are shown when checking in a visiting child.
 You can also set which fields to Make required.
 Click Edit to make changes.
 For further information, see the related support article on Managing the details of child check-in visitors.